dabapps/django-readers/README.md

 * _strings_, which are interpreted as field names,
 * _dictionaries_, which are interpreted as relationships (with the keys specifying the relationship name and the values being specs for projecting the related objects)
+* _tuples in which the first item is a string or a mapping_, which is interpreted as an alias.
 * _pairs_ of `(prepare, project)` functions (see previous section), which are left as-is.

 The example from the last section may be written as the following spec: